DanWahlin/CopilotAdventures/Challenges/2-Intermediate/The-Celestial-Alignment-of-Lumoria.md

 #### Use Copilot to improve efficiency

-See if you can use Copilot to Find out the complexity (BigO notation) of the code.
+See if you can use Copilot to find out the complexity (BigO notation) of the code.

-1. Open the chat view in the sidebar if it's not already open.
+1. Open the [GitHub Copilot Chat view](https://docs.github.com/en/copilot/github-copilot-chat/using-github-copilot-chat#asking-your-first-question) in the sidebar if it's not already open.
 Make sure your solution file is still open as well.

-1. Ask Copilot what the complexity of the code is.
+1. Ask Copilot Chat what the complexity of the code is.

-1. Ask Copilot to make the code more efficient.
+1. Ask Copilot Chat to make the code more efficient.

 1. Ask for the complexity again - is it better?

 #### Use Copilot to generate code comments

-1. Highlight all of the code with <kbd>Ctrl</kbd>+<kbd>Cmd</kbd>+<kbd>A</kbd>.
+1. Highlight all of the code with <kbd>Ctrl</kbd>/<kbd>Cmd</kbd>+<kbd>A</kbd>.

-1. Press <kbd>Ctrl</kbd>/<kbd>Cmd</kbd>+<kbd>I</kbd> to open the inline that.
+1. Press <kbd>Ctrl</kbd>/<kbd>Cmd</kbd>+<kbd>I</kbd> to open the inline chat.

 1. Type "/doc"

-1. Ask Copilot to document the function.
+1. Ask Copilot Chat to document the function.

-#### Use Copilt to simplify your code
+#### Use Copilot to simplify your code

-1. Open the Chat in the sidebar.
+1. Open GitHub Copilot Chat in the sidebar.

 1. Type "/simplify" and press <kbd>Enter</kbd>.
 You can also add any text you want after the "/simplify" to give Copilot more instructions.

-1. What did Copilot suggest you do to make it simpler?
+1. What did Copilot Chat suggest you do to make it simpler?

 #### Got Errors?

-Copilot can help with that too!
+Copilot Chat can help with that too!
 Just copy the error message and paste it into Chat.
 Often that's all Copilot needs to resolve your issue.